Analysis | Backlash growing to Biden’s insistence that schools give standardized tests during the pandemic

 Don’t force schools to give standardized tests this pandemic year, research scholars ask Education Secretary Cardona

-A few days after the researchers’ letter was made public, Cardona appeared on MSNBC’S “All In With Chris Hayes,” saying getting test scores is important to “make sure that we’re moving the money and the policies for those students that were affected the most, students of color, students with disabilities, whose impact by this pandemic were greater than many others.”
+A few days after the researchers’ letter was made public, Cardona appeared on MSNBC’s “All In With Chris Hayes,” saying getting test scores is important to “make sure that we’re moving the money and the policies for those students that were affected the most, students of color, students with disabilities, whose impact by this pandemic were greater than many others.”

 Last spring, then-Education Secretary Betsy DeVos approved waivers that gave states permission to skip the tests as schools closed at the start of the pandemic.
-Many states expected the Biden administration to do the same thing for 2021 — especially because while running for the White House, President Biden said he would end standardized testing — and some put in requests for waivers.
+Many states expected the Biden administration to do the same thing for 2021 — especially because President Biden said he would end standardized testing while running for the White House — and some put in requests for waivers.

 In February, the Education Department said schools had to administer the exams but it would consider state proposals that included flexibilities from the law, including shortening the exams, administering them remotely and changing the time of the year students take them.

-States were also told that they could waive a requirement that 95 percent of students be tested — an acknowledgment that it would be impossible for most districts to achieve that in a year when most students stayed home for most of the year.
+States were also told that they could waive a requirement that 95 percent of students be tested — an acknowledgment that it would be impossible for most districts to achieve that in a year when most students stayed home.
 Importantly, the department also said that states could decouple the test results from accountability measures, meaning that they don’t have to be used for high-stakes purposes as usual this year.

-On a recent press call, Cardona defended the department’s decision to give D.C. schools a testing waiver while rejecting Michigan’s request, saying that each request was carefully reviewed and that decisions required a careful consideration of “local context.”
+On a recent call with reporters, Cardona defended the department’s decision to give D.C. schools a testing waiver while rejecting Michigan’s request, saying that each request was carefully reviewed and that decisions required a careful consideration of “local context.”

 “There’s no one blanket way of doing it,” he said.
 “It required a lot of conversation between the states and our offices to make sure” the best decisions for students were reached.
 He also said the department’s approach “has applied a consistent standard based on the specific circumstances in each state, as we said we would.”